marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance-part2.md

 Function1 is _contravariant_ on its argument and covariant on its result (in general input parameters are contravariant and results are covariant).
 Everything makes more sense if you think about automatic type conversions: you can substitute the input parameter _t_ with something with *fewer requirements* (hence more general), while the function should return a type *at least as specialised as R* (the caller might expect all the methods on R to be available).

+Let's try to explain it in other terms: suppose you have a `Function1[Dog, Any]` (Dog => Any), should `Function1[Animal, Any]` be a supertype or a subtype?
+Remember that the feature available in a type are guaranteed to be available its subtypes, but the contrary is not necessarily true.

+`Function1[Dog, Any]` must be a *supertype* of `Function1[Animal, Any]` because if you have a function designed for a `Dog` it will work on Dogs and its subtypes, but not for `Animal`s in general, whereas if you have a generic function for `Animal`s you can always use it for `Dog`s.